 What happens when an Italian food and beverage director meets traditional American southern cuisine?
-I don’t know what you’d call it, but the result is simply delicious.
+I don’t know either, but the result is simply delicious.

 Meet Vinny D’Agostino, an Italian-New England southern transplant and the new Food & Beverage Director at the elegant King and Prince Resort in St. Simons Island, Georgia.